-E.4.d Nonsteroidal Anti-Inflammatory Drugs (NSAIDs)
+E.4.e Nonsteroidal Anti-Inflammatory Drugs (NSAIDs)

-Nonsteroidal Anti-Inflammatory Drugs (NSAIDS) are useful for pain and inflammation.
+NSAIDs are useful for pain and inflammation.
 In mild cases, they may be the only drugs required for analgesia.
-There are several classes of NSAIDS, and the response of the individual patient to a specific medication is unpredictable.
-For this reason, a range of NSAIDS may be tried in each case with the most effective preparation being continued.
+There are several classes of NSAIDs and the response of the individual patient to a specific medication is unpredictable.
+For this reason a range of orally administered NSAIDs may be tried in each case with the most effective preparation being continued.
 Patients should be closely monitored for adverse reactions.
-The US

-Food and Drug Administration advises that many NSAIDS may have an increased risk of serious cardiovascular thrombotic events, myocardial infarction, stroke, which can be fatal and increased risk of serious adverse GI events including bleeding, ulceration and perforation of the stomach and intestines.
+The US Food and Drug Administration advises that all NSAIDs may cause an increased risk of serious cardiovascular thrombotic events, myocardial infarction, and stroke, which can be fatal.
+Prescribers should be aware of the most updated information on this topic.
+Some NSAIDs may have more favorable cardiovascular risk factors than others.